 I was sad I couldn’t bake to celebrate December 1 because I was stuck in Ohio for work until Friday night.
 On Saturday, I sat down with my million cookie books and couldn’t figure out what I wanted.
 Then I remembered – the night before my trip, I got the latest Cooking Club magazine and saw a recipe for these Peanut Butter Nutella Crinkle Cookies.

 The texture of these Nutella crinkle cookies are soft and moist in the middle.
 When I took them out of the oven, they seemed really soft and puffed, but they do come together after cooling.

 The dough needs to freeze for at least 30 minutes before baking to make it easier to scoop.
 At this point, you can continue baking or freeze them for future use.

-These cookies do need to freeze for 20 minutes before baking.
-BTW, who designs a freezer that is not deep enough for a cookie tray??
-I had to play building blocks with Hot Pockets and meatballs for 10 minutes because the shelves on the door were in the way.
+Side note – who designs a freezer that is not deep enough for a cookie tray??
+I had to play building blocks with frozen meals and meatballs for 10 minutes because the shelves on the door were in the way.
 When that failed, I took the one shelf off (which took another 5 minutes just to put back on).
 Obviously the designer was not a baker.

 - 1 egg

-- Bake for 8-10 minutes or until lightly browned.
-Cool on pan for 2 minutes then place cookies on wire rack; cool completely.
+- Bake for 8-10 minutes or until edges are set.
+Cool for 2 minutes then transfer cookies to wire rack and cool completely.